Multi-window STFT phase retrieval: lattice uniqueness: Introduction

 Note that multiplying $f$ by a complex scalar of unit modulus does not change the corresponding spectrogram and therefore a reconstruction is only possible up to the ambiguity of a global phase factor.
-It is a classical result that mild assumptions on a window function $g$ imply that every $f \in \lt$ is determined (up to a global phase) by $|V_gf(\Lambda)|$ provided that $\Lambda = \R^2$.
+It is a classical result that mild assumptions on a window function $g$ imply that every $f \in \lt$ is determined (up to a global phase) by $|V_gf(\Lambda)|$, provided that $\Lambda = \R^2$ \cite[Theorem A.3]{GrohsRathmair}.

-In practical applications one only has access to samples of the spectrogram.
+In practical applications one only has access to samples of the spectrogram (in this case, the STFT phase retrieval problem is also termed \emph{phaseless sampling problem}).
 It is therefore crucial to determine to which extent uniqueness statements from $\Lambda=\R^2$ transfer to uniqueness statements from discrete sampling sets $\Lambda$, most importantly lattices, i.e. $\Lambda = A \Z^2$ for some invertible matrix $A \in \mathrm{GL}_2(\R)$.
-Unfortunately, it has recently been shown in \cite{grohsLiehrJFAA,alaifari2020phase, nonuniqueness_theory} that the reconstruction from lattice samples is impossible: \begin{quote}
+It has recently been shown in \cite{grohsLiehrJFAA,alaifari2020phase, nonuniqueness_theory} that the reconstruction from lattice samples is impossible: